 end function

-Example of use in this manner (taken from the 'Snake - functional' demo program):
+Example of use in this manner, taken from demo program snake_FP.elan:

 +function newApplename(g as Gameparameter definitions) returns GameType